mbahvw/kit-katacoda-scenarios/jsonpath-kubeclt/step5.md

-# JsonPath and custom culumns
+# JSONPath and custom culumns

 - If you want to get outputs with nicely formatted column headers, then JSONPath custon columns is the way to go.
 -  custom-columns with kubectl is an easier approach than the range/loops method